realshaunoneill/cloudflare-ddns/README.md

    ```

 ## Configuration :wrench:
-You can modify the following settings in the config.json file:
+You can modify the following configuration settings in the .env file:

-CLOUDFLARE_API_KEY: Your Cloudflare API key or access token.
+- CLOUDFLARE_API_KEY: Your Cloudflare API key or access token.
-DNS_URL: The subdomain to update with the current IP address (can be a wildcard).
+- DNS_URL: The subdomain to update with the current IP address (can be a wildcard).
-PROXIED: Whether or not to proxy the DNS record through Cloudflare.
+- PROXIED: Whether or not to proxy the DNS record through Cloudflare.
-CRON_SCHEDULE: The interval at which to check for IP address changes (using cron syntax).
+- CRON_SCHEDULE: The interval at which to check for IP address changes (using cron syntax).
-WEBHOOK_URL: The URL to send a webhook to when the IP address changes.
+- WEBHOOK_URL: The URL to send a webhook to when the IP address changes.
-WEBHOOK_METHOD: The HTTP method to use when sending the webhook (GET or POST).
+- WEBHOOK_METHOD: The HTTP method to use when sending the webhook (GET or POST).

 ## Contributing :handshake:
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.